ericabxy/srd20/docs/_srd/ClassesI.markdown

 | 16th–19th  | 2d6                 | 3d8
 | 20th       | 2d8                 | 4d8

 **Bonus Feat:** At 1st level, a monk may select either Improved Grapple or Stunning Fist as a bonus feat.
 At 2nd level, she may select either Combat Reflexes or Deflect Arrows as a bonus feat.
 At 6th level, she may select either Improved Disarm or Improved Trip as a bonus feat.
 A monk need not have any of the prerequisites normally required for these feats to select them.

 **Evasion (Ex):** At 2nd level or higher if a monk makes a successful Reflex saving throw against an attack that normally deals half damage on a successful save, she instead takes no damage.
 Evasion can be used only if a monk is wearing light armor or no armor.
 A helpless monk does not gain the benefit of evasion.

 **Fast Movement (Ex):** At 3rd level, a monk gains an enhancement bonus to her speed, as shown on Table: The Monk.
 A monk in armor or carrying a medium or heavy load loses this extra speed.

 **Still Mind (Ex):** A monk of 3rd level or higher gains a +2 bonus on saving throws against spells and effects from the school of enchantment.

-**_Ki_ Strike (Su):** At 4th level, a monk's unarmed attacks are empowered with *ki. *Her unarmed attacks are treated as magic weapons for the purpose of dealing damage to creatures with damage reduction.
-*Ki* strike improves with the character's monk level.
+**_Ki_ Strike (Su):** At 4th level, a monk's unarmed attacks are empowered with *ki*.
+Her unarmed attacks are treated as magic weapons for the purpose of dealing damage to creatures with damage reduction. *Ki* strike improves with the character's monk level.
 At 10th level, her unarmed attacks are also treated as lawful weapons for the purpose of dealing damage to creatures with damage reduction.
 At 16th level, her unarmed attacks are treated as adamantine weapons for the purpose of dealing damage to creatures with damage reduction and bypassing hardness.

 **Slow Fall (Ex):** At 4th level or higher, a monk within arm's reach of a wall can use it to slow her descent.
 When first using this ability, she takes damage as if the fall were 20 feet shorter than it actually is.
 The monk's ability to slow her fall (that is, to reduce the effective distance of the fall when next to a wall) improves with her monk level until at 20th level she can use a nearby wall to slow her descent and fall any distance without harm.

 **Purity of Body (Ex):** At 5th level, a monk gains immunity to all diseases except for supernatural and magical diseases.

 **Wholeness of Body (Su):** At 7th level or higher, a monk can heal her own wounds.
 She can heal a number of hit points of damage equal to twice her current monk level each day, and she can spread this healing out among several uses.

 **Improved Evasion (Ex):** At 9th level, a monk's evasion ability improves.
 She still takes no damage on a successful Reflex saving throw against attacks, but henceforth she takes only half damage on a failed save.
 A helpless monk does not gain the benefit of improved evasion.

-**Diamond Body (Su):** At 11th level, a monk gains immunity to poisons of all kinds.
+**Diamond Body (Su):** At 11th level, a monk gains immunity to poison of all kinds.

-**Abundant Step (Su):** At 12th level or higher, a monk can slip magically between spaces, as if using the spell *dimension door, *once per day.
+**Abundant Step (Su):** At 12th level or higher, a monk can slip magically between spaces, as if using the spell *dimension door*, once per day.
 Her caster level for this effect is one-half her monk level (rounded down).

 **Diamond Soul (Ex):** At 13th level, a monk gains spell resistance equal to her current monk level + 10.
 In order to affect the monk with a spell, a spellcaster must get a result on a caster level check (1d20 + caster level) that equals or exceeds the monk's spell resistance.

 **Quivering Palm (Su):** Starting at 15th level, a monk can set up vibrations within the body of another creature that can thereafter be fatal if the monk so desires.
 She can use this quivering palm attack once a week, and she must announce her intent before making her attack roll.
 Constructs, oozes, plants, undead, incorporeal creatures, and creatures immune to critical hits cannot be affected.
 Otherwise, if the monk strikes successfully and the target takes damage from the blow, the quivering palm attack succeeds.
 Thereafter the monk can try to slay the victim at any later time, as long as the attempt is made within a number of days equal to her monk level.
 To make such an attempt, the monk merely wills the target to die (a free action), and unless the target makes a Fortitude saving throw (DC 10 + 1/2 the monk's level + the monk's Wis modifier), it dies.
 If the saving throw is successful, the target is no longer in danger from that particular quivering palm attack, but it may still be affected by another one at a later time.

 **Timeless Body (Ex):** Upon attaining 17th level, a monk no longer takes penalties to her ability scores for aging and cannot be magically aged.
 Any such penalties that she has already taken, however, remain in place.
 Bonuses still accrue, and the monk still dies of old age when her time is up.

 **Tongue of the Sun and Moon (Ex):** A monk of 17th level or higher can speak with any living creature.

 **Empty Body (Su):** At 19th level, a monk gains the ability to assume an ethereal state for 1 round per monk level per day, as though using the spell *etherealness*.
 She may go ethereal on a number of different occasions during any single day, as long as the total number of rounds spent in an ethereal state does not exceed her monk level.

 **Perfect Self:** At 20th level, a monk becomes a magical creature.
 She is forevermore treated as an outsider rather than as a humanoid (or whatever the monk's creature type was) for the purpose of spells and magical effects.
 Additionally, the monk gains damage reduction 10/magic, which allows her to ignore the first 10 points of damage from any attack made by a nonmagical weapon or by any natural attack made by a creature that doesn't have similar damage reduction.
 Unlike other outsiders, the monk can still be brought back from the dead as if she were a member of her previous creature type.

 ### Ex-Monks

 A monk who becomes nonlawful cannot gain new levels as a monk but retains all monk abilities.

 Like a member of any other class, a monk may be a multiclass character, but multiclass monks face a special restriction.
 A monk who gains a new class or (if already multiclass) raises another class by a level may never again raise her monk level, though she retains all her monk abilities.

 [1]: SkillsI#appraise
 [2]: SkillsI#balance